 Ingredients

-With so few ingredients in this Strawberry Frozen Yogurt, every ingredient counts!
-Here are my recommendations and notes about particular ingredients.
+With just a few ingredients in this Strawberry Frozen Yogurt, each one matters!
+Here are my notes and suggestions.

 Process shots of making Strawberry Frozen Yogurt.